django/deps/accepted/0201-simplified-routing-syntax.rst

 The method ``to_url`` will always be called, no matter the type of ``value``.
 In particular, it will be called even when ``value`` is a string.
-This allows one to implement---for instance---a ``base64`` converter or a converter that works wth signed values as handled by ``django.core.signing.TimestampSigner``.
+This allows one to implement—for instance—a ``base64`` converter or a converter that works with signed values as handled by ``django.core.signing.TimestampSigner``.
+The return value of ``to_url`` must not be URL-encoded.

 Adding type conversion to the existing system
 ---------------------------------------------

-Adding a new URL syntax is easy enough, as they can be mapped onto the existing Regex syntax.
-The more involved piece of work would be providing for type conversion with the existing regex system.
-It is our proposal that the type conversion (at first) only works for named capture groups.
+Adding the new URL syntax is easy enough, as it can be mapped onto the existing regex syntax.
+The more involved piece of work is providing for type conversion with the existing regex system.

+We propose that the type conversion (at first) only works for named capture groups.
 This because the ``path`` function only builds named capture groups.

-One option could be:
+In practice, this means:

-* Add a new ``converters`` argument to the ``url`` function.
+* Adding a new ``converters`` argument to the ``url`` function.
 This argument is intended to be a private-but-stable API, rather than documented.
 * The value of the ``converters`` argument is a dictionary, with keys corresponding to capture group names and the corresponding values being instances of ``BaseConverter`` (or something that duck-types the same way).